-INVESTOR ALERT—If You Invested In A Variable Annuity Through Fifth Third Bank Between 2013-2015, Contact The Wolper Law Firm To Discuss Your Legal Options
+INVESTOR ALERT—If You Invested In A Variable Annuity Through Fifth Third Bank Between 2013-2015, Contact The Wolper Law Firm, P.A.
+To Discuss Your Legal Options

-The Wolper Law Firm is looking to speak with customers of Fifth Third Securities who were sold variable annuities between 2013 and 2015.
+The Wolper Law Firm, P.A. is looking to speak with customers of Fifth Third Securities who were sold variable annuities between 2013 and 2015.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on May 18, 2018, Fifth Third Securities entered into a regulatory settlement with FINRA, in which it agreed to: